distDev/distDev/README.md

 ### About me

-- 👨‍💻 I work as a freelancer and sometimes on long projects
 - 🌃 In my free time I like to learn interesting technologies, which then do not use
 - 📫 How to reach me <a href="https://t.me/Distcom">@Distcom</a> and d.staver@bk.ru